Phonon analogue of topological nodal semimetals: Introduction

 The recent realization of the existence of surface modes dictated by topological properties of the bulk has generated immense interest across the community \cite{TI2013,Wan2011,Burkov2011,Vitelli2014,Chen2014,Paulose2014,Kane2014}.
 Topological insulators, for instance, are electronic systems that host protected conducting surface states but are insulating in their bulk \cite{TI2013}.
 Within the free fermion description, the existence of these robust surface states can be predicted, via the bulk-boundary correspondence, by computing the topological invariants associated with the occupied Bloch bands \cite{TI2013}.
-More recently, certain mechanical (mass-spring) problems were independently found to host robust zero-energy modes localized at boundaries \cite{Sun2012}.
-The boson-fermion mapping proposed by Kane and Lubensky demonstrates that these phenomena are related \cite{Kane2014}: the boundary phonon modes found in certain isostatic lattices can be understood as a manifestation of the topological properties of a chiral fermion problem.
+More recently, certain mechanical (spring-mass) problems were independently found to host robust zero-energy modes localized at boundaries \cite{Sun2012}.
+The boson-fermion mapping proposed by Kane and Lubensky~\cite{Kane2014} demonstrates that these phenomena are the two sides of the same coin.
+In particular, the mapping naturally relates the ground state properties of a phonon problem (i.e.~the spectrum in the zero-frequency limit) to that of a particle-hole symmetric fermionic problem at half-filling, for which the Fermi energy is naturally pinned to zero.

-An interesting open problem is to ask if phonon analogues can be found for systems which lie beyond the context considered in \cite{Kane2014}.
-For instance, the mapping \cite{Kane2014} was formulated for mechanical structures with a frame description, for which the Hamiltonian can be defined in terms of the set of spring extensions.
-Restricting to such models, any phonon problem has a well-defined fermionic counterpart.
-The extent to which this holds for mechanical problems outside of the frame description is an open question.
-Furthermore, Ref.\,\cite{Kane2014} considered localized boundary modes assuming a gapped bulk; a similar setting can also give rise to phonon zero modes localized around defects \cite{Paulose2014}.
-In contrast, one may search for phonon analogues of fermionic systems with a gapless node in the bulk protected by non-trivial band topology, as opposed to symmetry which protects phonons originating via Goldstone's theorem.
-This is the problem considered in this work.

-Topological nodal semimetals (TNS) have topologically protected bulk zero modes and unusual surface states \cite{Wan2011,Burkov2011,Oskar2014}.
-The Weyl semimetal, one such TNS, is characterized by the touching of nondegenerate Bloch bands at isolated points or lines in momentum space (Fig.\,\ref{fig:FermionicSpec}).
-Although Weyl points are generic in 3D, they have codimension $2$ in 2D and are not generic unless a symmetry is present \cite{Wan2011,Burkov2011,Oskar2014}.
-A Weyl node has an associated chirality originating from a discontinuity in a winding number as one crosses the node.
-A Weyl node can only be gapped out by annihilation with a node of opposite chirality; hence such points are robust against small (and in 2D, symmetry-respecting) perturbations.